FusionAuth/fusionauth-site/site/_posts/2020-05-23-goodbye-google-firebase-auth.md

 Identity providers are important, but vary depending on your specific needs.
 Being able to have third party logins, through Google Sign In, FaceBook, Twitter. can enhance the ease of signing up users to your application.
-Both Google Fire Authentication support a variety of [identity providers](/docs/v1/tech/identity-providers/); what sets FusionAuth apart is their integration with [HYPR](/docs/v1/tech/identity-providers/hypr).
+Both Google Fire Authentication and FusionAuth support a variety of [identity providers](/docs/v1/tech/identity-providers/); what sets FusionAuth apart is their integration with [HYPR](/docs/v1/tech/identity-providers/hypr).

 HYPR is a passwordless Multi-Factored-Authentication (MFA) that greatly speeds